chris-molki/gpetas/docs/source/README.md

 and storing the results.
 In particular, results of  ***GS_obj***, e.g. samples of the joint posterior among other things are saved in a ***save_GS_obj*** as saving
 ***GS_obj*** is to heavy.
-In contrast, ***mle_obj*** can be directly saved and reloaded as it is much lighter in terms of strorage.
+In contrast, ***mle_obj*** can be directly saved and reloaded as it is much lighter in terms of storage.

 For more details find the tutorials below.